As an Amazon Associate I earn from qualifying purchases.

 - After a 2-minute wait, the filter needs to be screwed to the top.
 Then place your coffee mug upside down at the top of the filter.

-- Turn over the AeroPress over and slowly press the plunger down for the coTurffee extraction.
+- Turn over the AeroPress over and slowly press the plunger down for the coffee extraction.

 This is a very old fashion method of brewing that gives you a nostalgic feeling.
-The percolator comes with different body parts that are easy to assemble and use.
+The Moka Pot comes with different body parts that are easy to assemble and use.

-The Percolator has a metal tube in the middle that runs up into a metal basket and also a translucent dome.
+The Moka Pot has a metal tube in the middle that runs up into a metal basket and also a translucent dome.
 This metal basket is where the coffee grounds are placed.
-This coffee maker is called a percolator because as the water is boiling, the pressure forces the water to percolate up its tube straight into the basket where it brews the coffee.
-This coffee maker works well with large gatherings.
+This coffee maker is also called a percolator because as the water is boiling, the pressure forces the water to percolate up its tube straight into the basket where it brews the coffee.
+This coffee maker works well outdoors, and with large gatherings.

 - Fill it up with water and place it near the basket.